-(2) Approval date and procedures of the financial statements:
+(2) Approval date and procedures of the consolidated financial statements:

-These parent company only financial statements were authorized for issuance by the Board of Directors on March 27, 2020.
+These consolidated financial statements were authorized for issuance by the Board of Directors on March 27, 2020.

 (3) New standards, amendments and interpretations adopted:

 (a) The impact of the International Financial Reporting Standards ("IFRSs") endorsed by the Financial Supervisory Commission, R.O.C. ("FSC") which have already been adopted.